 Five rules can help travelers avoid airline flight delays and change fees

 Except for international flights (especially flights from and to the European Union, which are not even operating), America’s flying public has no protection from airline issues with late arrivals and departures.
-If a traveler is flying on a single ticket on the same airline alliance, there are some protections.
+If a traveler flies on a single ticket on the same airline alliance, there are some protections.
 However, if a passenger has booked his ticket on separate airlines and with separate tickets, the results, even when it is clearly the fault of an airline, do not end well.

-Missing connections is costly.
-When travelers cannot avoid flight delays, it can mean losing your entire airline ticket — both the outgoing flight and the return flights.
+Today, missing connections costs travelers dearly.
+When travelers cannot avoid flight delays, it can mean losing their entire airline ticket — both the outgoing flight and the return flights.
 Missed connections almost always mean extra expense and may mean staying overnight near an airport along the itinerary.
 It can also mean lost reservations at hotels and charges to credit cards, as well as missed tours and cruises.
 All cost passengers great amounts of time and money, while airlines have no skin in the game.

-Here are five rules for passengers to follow should they be facing connecting flights while traveling.
+Follow these five rules for passengers when facing connecting flights while traveling.
 These should help avoid flight delays.

 The first flights normally leave on time and later in the day travelers face a domino effect of flight delays that happen during the day.
 Try to schedule an early flight.

 The early flights almost always take off on time.
 There are no bags to be transferred from other flights, smaller crowds at TSA, shorter lines for baggage check-in, and so forth.
 Plus, if the first flight of the day is late, that airline knows that the rest of that aircraft’s flights will face similar problems.

 This airline is the only airline that doesn’t charge a change or cancellation fee.
 For bargain prices, they treat customers like full-fare fliers when it comes to changes.
 However, during the pandemic all change fees on all domestic flights are free.
 However, cancellation fees are still in effect.
 Stick with Southwest.

 3. If possible, fly on point-to-point carriers flying non-stop routes.